A tour of the dairies and farms of Mykonos

 Now, what if you learned that the house is in Mykonos?
-It’s an image that’s far from the scenes of luxury and glamour usually associated with the Cycladic isle.
-But the truth is that behind all that whitewashed beauty is a beating heart of authenticity that’s felt in every village on the island.
+It’s an image that’s far from the scenes of glitz and glamour usually associated with the Greece’s luxury isle in the Cyclades.

-You’ll learn all about the relationship of the locals with their domesticated animals (sheep, hens, horses, donkeys, rabbits).
-And be introduced to the island’s wines by sampling grape varieties you’ve perhaps never heard of before (Assytriko, Athiri, Monemvasia, Malagouzia, Agiannitis and Mandilaria).
+You’ll learn all about the relationship of Mykonians with their domesticated animals (sheep, hens, horses, donkeys, rabbits).
+And be introduced to wines and grape varieties you’ve perhaps never heard of before (Assytriko, Athiri, Monemvasia, Malagouzia, Agiannitis and Mandilaria).

 Most of all, you’ll hear the stories of the personalities behind the farms and dairies showcasing the best of Mykonos’ traditional produce and cuisine, as you sample new tastes or buy a souvenir to relive the experience at home.

-You can cherry-pick the farms and dairies that interest you on Mykonos, but if you want the full agro-tourism experience, head to:
+You can cherry-pick from Mykonos’ farmsteads but if you want the full eco-tourism experience, head to:

-Very close to the main town, Agios Lazaros has the cosmopolitan aura of luxury shops and hotels you might expect on Mykonos, but if want to learn about the local cheeses head to Mykonos Farmers.
-As well as using modern techniques, the farm demonstrates traditional cheese-making methods and explains the differences in using fresh goat’s, sheep’s and cow’s milk.
-This is your chance to see which you prefer: xynotiro (matured longer for a more sour, salty taste that works well with pasta dishes), tyrovolia (a soft, short-maturing cheese mainly used as a base in homemade pies), kopanisti (an alpine cheese that becomes spicier as it matures over 40-140 days) and niari (a short-maturing and soft cheese).
+At first glance, Agios Lazaros has Mykonos’ cosmopolitan aura of luxury shops and hotels.
+But if you head to Mykonian Farmers, you can learn all about the island’s traditional cheese-making methods and the differences between using fresh goat’s, sheep’s and cow’s milk.
+Which will you prefer?
+Xynotiro (matured longer for a more sour, salty taste that works well with pasta dishes), tyrovolia (a soft, short-maturing cheese mainly used as a base in homemade pies), kopanisti (an alpine cheese that becomes spicier as it matures over 40-140 days) or niari (a short-maturing and soft cheese)?

-Mykonos’ second-largest settlement has a wide range of experiences to sample.
-Just before you reach the village, in the area of Messaria, is Mykonian Spiti, which invites you to experience the ways of a traditional home (as its name translates) – perhaps through a cookery lesson using vegetables from the family’s nearby farm, accompanied by stories of local traditions, religion and family life.
+Just before reaching Ano Mera (Mykonos’ second-largest settlement, in the area of Messaria) is Mykonian Spiti, which invites you to experience the ways of a traditional island home (as its name translates).
+They organise cookery lessons using vegetables from a typical family farm, accompanied by stories of local traditions, religion and family life.
 Another farm – the Mykonos Vioma Organic Farm – is also found just outside town, where you can buy vegetables, dairy products and wines, as well as honey produced in the farm’s 20 beehives.
-And there’s Rizes (or roots), a farmstead which (as the name suggests) recreates Mykonian traditions through furnishings and cookery and cheese-making lessons, as well as a collection of animals.
+And there’s Rizes (or roots), which (as the name suggests) recreates Mykonian traditions through furnishings, cookery and cheese-making lessons, and has a collection of domesticated animals.

 - By car or taxi: 2.6km (12mins)